Mahmoud Ahmadinejad: 2009 cabinet appointments

 On 4 September 2009, the Majlis approved 18 of the 21 cabinet candidates, and rejected three, including two women.
 Sousan Keshavarz, Mohammad Aliabadi, and Fatemeh Ajorlou were not approved by Majlis for the Ministries of Education, Energy, and Welfare and Social Security, respectively.
 Marzieh Vahid Dastjerdi was the first woman approved by the Majlis as a minister in the Islamic Republic of Iran.

 2012 parliamentary elections

-Ahmadinejad suffered a defeat in March/May 2012 parliamentary elections with Ayatollah Khamenei's "Principalist" allies winning about three quarters of the parliaments 290 seats, and Ahmadinejad supporters far fewer.
+Ahmadinejad suffered a defeat in March/May 2012 parliamentary elections with Ayatollah Khamenei's "Principlist" allies winning about three quarters of the parliaments 290 seats, and Ahmadinejad supporters far fewer.